This blog post was updated on October 31, 2022.

 There’s nothing quite like visiting New York in autumn.
-When the air starts to get a little crisper, and the leaves start to change from green to fiery shades of red, yellow, and orange, there’s a magical glow that sets over the city.
-You’ve seen it in movies and your favorite T.V. shows with scenes of coffee-holding, well-dressed professionals strolling the city streets as the brightly colored leaves swirl around them.
+The air gets crisp, and the leaves to change to fiery shades of red, yellow, and orange.
+There’s a magical glow that falls over the city.
+You’ve seen it in movies and your favorite TV shows with scenes of coffee-holding, well-dressed professionals strolling the city streets as the brightly colored leaves swirl around them.

-See Central Park in All Its Autumn Colorful Glory
+See Central Park in Its Autumnal Glory

 Comb Through a Corn Maze in Queens

-While not technically in the city, the Queens Country Farm Museum is only around a half-hour ride away from Manhattan (barring too much traffic, of course) and feels like the height of rural life.
+While not technically in the city, the Queens Country Farm Museum is only about a half-hour ride from Manhattan and feels like the height of rural life.
 It’s fun for a family day trip, a great date spot, or just a fun fall-themed day with your friends.
 When you go, you’ll find a large corn maze, a petting zoo, a pumpkin patch, and a beautiful flower garden where you can take pictures.

-Bask in the Colorful Fall Foliage of Brooklyn
+Bask in the Brooklyn Foliage

-When you think of Brooklyn, beautiful landscapes and scenes of nature probably don’t initially come to mind.
-But, the Brooklyn Botanic Garden has fabulous fall foliage for you to see.
-You’ll find the multi-colored katsura tree, as well as scarlet-colored oaks and brightly colored maples, and many fall blooms from rough-leaved goldenrods to purple toad lilies.
+When you think of Brooklyn, beautiful landscapes and scenes of nature probably may not immediately come to mind.
+But the Brooklyn Botanic Garden has fabulous fall foliage for you to see.
+You’ll find the multi-colored katsura tree as well as scarlet-colored oaks, brightly colored maples, and many fall blooms, from rough-leaved goldenrods to purple toad lilies.

 Walk the High Line in Chelsea

-Tour New York’s Fall Foliage by Boat
+Tour New York’s Foliage by Boat

 The cruise leaves from Pier 36 every Saturday and Sunday and lasts for around three hours.
 You’ll have amazing opportunities to snap some scenic photos or to just sit back and relax as you sail around the fall-filled sights.
 If you’re willing to splurge, there are yacht cruises that offer lunch or brunch menus as well.

 Experience a Festive Halloween in Harlem

 Every Halloween, hundreds of excited New Yorkers and tourists flock to the Harlem Meer to carve candlelit pumpkins and release them onto the lake, creating a spooky but hauntingly beautiful scene.
-Located by the Harlem Meer between 106 and 107th Streets on the northeast side of Central Park, The Annual Pumpkin Flotilla is a free event that’s great for kids and adults alike.
+Located by the Harlem Meer between 106 and 107th Streets on the northeast side of Central Park, the Annual Pumpkin Flotilla is a free event that’s great for kids and adults alike.
 If you love pumpkins as much as we do, this haunting Halloween glow is sure to both delight and scare you.
 Oh, and don’t forget to wear your spookiest costume!

 Are there other fall-themed adventures in NYC that you love?
 Tell us about it below!